miamtech/mealz-documentation/docs/web_sdk/set-up-and-usage/example-class.md

   const mealzToken = 'aToken';
   // TS only
   miam = (window as any).miam as MiamInterface;
-  // You can then replace all 'window.miam' by 'this.miam'
+  // You can then replace all 'window.mealz' by 'this.miam'

   constructor() {
-    window.miam.supplier.setupWithToken(mealzToken);
+    window.mealz.supplier.setupWithToken(mealzToken);
-    window.miam.basketSync.definePushProductsToBasket(this.pushProductsToBasket)
+    window.mealz.basketSync.definePushProductsToBasket(this.pushProductsToBasket)
-    window.miam.basket.initialize(); // If you want Mealz's basket to be fetched on startup instead of being fetched the first time it is needed window.miam.hook.setHookCallback(this.hookCallback) }
+    window.mealz.basket.initialize(); // If you want Mealz's basket to be fetched on startup instead of being fetched the first time it is needed window.mealz.hook.setHookCallback(this.hookCallback) }

   /////////////// POS ///////////////